EmoryMLIP/emory-reu-ret-website/content/projects/2021-tomography/index.md

 MATLAB is used including the optimization, signal processing, and image processing toolboxes.
 IR Tools, AIR Tools II, and Imfil packages were also used.

 To simulate a problem, the IR tools package is used.
 IR tools also provide regularized linear square solvers.
-Three of these linear least squares solvers are: 1) hybrid-lsqr algorithm, 2) irn, 3) fista.
+Three of these linear least squares solvers are: 1) hybrid-LSQR algorithm, 2) IRN, 3) FISTA.
 To approximate the solution of the non-linear least squares problem two methods are used: 1)lsqnonlin, 2) imfil.

 The implementation of the BCD was using the IR Tools package and naming conventions.
 In the base IRtools package the function PRsetis used to set up options for computed tomography problems, where PRset is updated to accept values related to the BCD (inital guess for parameters).
 To simulate a CT problem with unknown geometry parameters PRtomo_var is used with the image size being n×n.
 PRtomo_var generates all the data necessary to simulate the inverse problem.
 IRset updates to include parameters for BCD, such as which acceleration technique to use, and IRbcd computes the BCD.